 Run this monthly and again after any change in scope, travel, or approval path.
 Do not move to duration tracking until you can clearly show where work happened and how final commercial decisions were handled.

-| Trigger bucket | What counts as drift in practice | Lower-risk default | Minimum evidence before you move on |
+| Review bucket | What counts as drift in practice | Lower-risk default | Minimum evidence before you move on |

 |---|---|---|---|

-| Fixed place | Your workspace pattern is no longer clearly documented in current records | Keep workspace use intentional and documented each time | Current agreement, visit/work record, and a short note on purpose and access context |
+| Fixed place | Your workspace pattern is no longer clearly documented in current records | Keep workspace use intentional and documented each time | Current agreement, visit or work record, and a short note on purpose and access context |

-| Dependent agent | Your records do not clearly show who made the final commercial decision | Keep final commercial approval visibly with the client in the working record | Recent approval trail, signature/acceptance path, and one clear example of client final approval |
+| Dependent agent | Your records do not clearly show who made the final commercial decision | Keep final commercial approval visibly with the client in the working record | Recent approval trail, signature or acceptance path, and one clear example of client final approval |

-| Service duration | Day tracking is incomplete, delayed, or reconstructed from memory | Log days in real time and confirm interpretation with an adviser | Day log, calendar match, and one support item per trip or work block |
+| Service-day records | Day tracking is incomplete, delayed, or reconstructed from memory | Log days in real time and confirm interpretation with an adviser | Day log, calendar match, and one support item per trip or work block |

-Start with what you can actually observe: workspace behavior and the quality of your documentation.
+Start with what you can observe: workspace behavior and the quality of your documentation.
 If the file cannot show where work happened, why it happened there, and how that setup was handled, treat that as drift and fix it before moving on.

 Use current threads, redlines, and acceptance records to confirm that the final step is visible and attributable.
 If conduct and wording diverge, treat that as a documentation gap and escalate.

-Look for signs of drift in how messages are phrased and routed.
+Look for drift in how messages are phrased and routed.
 Are you telling third parties that something is approved when the client has not visibly approved it in the file?
 Are colleagues or counterparties treating your message as the final answer?
 Are redlines being closed out in a way that leaves no current record of the client's final step?
 Those are the moments to correct in writing, not just in conversation.

 A strong working record usually has three pieces.
 First, the client comment or decision.
 Second, the path showing how that decision was communicated.
 Third, one recent example that clearly shows the client as the final approver on a material point.
 You do not need dozens of examples each cycle.
 You need enough current evidence to show the approval path is active, visible, and consistent with the contractual boundary.